Will-Stahl/distributed_systems_projects/Project_3/README.md

 <img src="images/client_tests.png"  width="60%" height="60%">

-### Running Server Side tests
+### Running System tests

-Compile Server side tests with the following command:
+Compile ystem tests with the following command:

 ```
 javac -cp ./../lib/junit-4.13.2.jar:.
 RunTests.java
 ```

-Run the server side tests with the following command:
+Run the system tests with the following command:

 ```
 java -cp ./../lib/junit-4.13.2.jar:./../lib/hamcrest-core-1.3.jar:.
 RunTests
 ```

-Example image below of all server side tests passing:
+Example image below of all System tests passing:

 <img src="images/test_passing.png"  width="60%" height="60%">

 Notes:

-- Note that the tests manipulate the `files` directory, so anything done in the command line interface may be changed.
+- Note that the tests manipulate the `files` directory, so any files downloaded via command line interface may be removed.
-- It is assumed that files with names corresponding to their respective directories are always present, so do not delete them.
+- It is assumed that files with names corresponding to their respective directories are always present, so do not delete them (i.e. `mach0/file0.txt`).
 - An oddity we noted on the CSE lab machines was that tests seemed fail when run for the first time after compilation, but subsequent attempts tended to yeild successful tests.
-Due to process scheduling, the tests don't necessarily run in a deterministic way.
-During our testing, the tests ran almost 99% of the time without throwing any errors.
+Due to process scheduling, the tests don't seemt to run in a totally deterministic way.
+During our testing, the tests passed almost 99% of the time without throwing any errors.
 - Tests will take over a minute to complete due to simulated download latency and process scheduling.
+- If it takes significantly longer than a minute, and is accompanied with no new output from from the test process, it might have blocked due to waiting for stream output.
+This, however, never actually happened with our final build and final tests implementation.
 - If the tests keep failing on repeated attempts (the chances are rare), please restart your PC and then run the tests again.
 It's possible that there are lingering java processes running in the background that might be interfering with the tests.
 You can also type `pkill java` to kill all java processes and then you can restart the tests.